JonahCoffelt/Human-AI-Interaction-Research/Literature/Flow – A Modular Approach to Automated Agentic Workflow Generation.md

 ### Execution Plan
 A topological sort is used to produce a linear ordering of steps containing tasks which may be completed in parallel.
 Agents are then assigned tasks based on their capabilities (Not sure what this means, I think it is a prompt thing though?).

+### Workflow Refinement and Dynamic Updating
+The authors use another LLM as an inspector to update the AOV.
+The LLM is given requirements, the current graph, and data containing the status of tasks and output.
+The LLM continuously monitors tasks progression and updates the workflow as needed.
+The update is a similar process to the initial generation, where LLM produces a set of candidates and the best one is chosen.

 ![](Pasted%20image%2020250214002956.png)

+## Experiments and Results
+The authors applied their model to three design workflows: 1) Website development 2) LaTeX Beamer slide creation, and 3) interactive game development.
+In all cases, the model was able to outperform current workflow models.
+See the paper for specific details on results.

+### Relevance to our Topic
+- **Model Adaptations:** Their model incorporates many AI agents in a unified and efficient workflow, but they do not consider the introduction of a human agent into the workflow.
+It could be interesting to see how this model could be modified to better implement human-AI workflows.
+The focus on modularity could certainly help to distinguish human tasks from AI tasks and allow for these agents to work together as the AI agents did.
+- **Information and Interface presentation**: The paper's experiments include the consideration of how data, information, and interfaces are presented to human users.
+For example, the game created by the agents included UI that was tailored for humans.
+The